t00sh/rop-tool/README.md

   --no-color, -N           Do not colorize output
 ```

-**Small explication about output of heap command**
+**Small explainations about output of heap command**

-Each line correspond to a malloc chunk, and the heap is dumped
-after each execution of heap functions (free, malloc, realloc, calloc)
+Each line correspond to a malloc chunk, and the heap is dumped after each execution of heap functions (free, malloc, realloc, calloc)

 * addr: is the real address of the malloc chunk